Probiotics for Horses: Gut Health, Digestion, and Performance

 Loose Manure in Horses: Causes and What It Means for Gut Health

-Loose manure in horses is often linked to digestive instability, including feed changes, stress, hindgut imbalance, or disruptions in microbial fermentation.
-While some cases are temporary, recurring loose manure can indicate that the horse’s gut is not functioning as consistently or efficiently as it should.
+Loose manure in horses is often linked to digestive instability, including feed changes, stress, hindgut imbalance, or disruptions in hindgut fermentation.
+While some cases are temporary, recurring loose manure can indicate that the horse’s digestive system is not functioning as consistently or efficiently as it should.

 Quick Answer: Why Do Horses Get Loose Manure?